mmnaseri/spring-data-mock/src/views/readme.md

 Certain repository methods can take advantage of these additional functionality if provided.

+### Caveats / Limitations

+Be careful when changing entities after saving or loading from the store.
+The standard implementation is an in-memory key-value store.
+This means that the entity in the store also changes if the entity should be changed after saving / loading because it is the same object reference.

+There are only a few sensible cases where this (in a test) could become a problem.

+An example: If a controller loads the entity from the store and modifies it before the response (e.g. an `CredentialsContainer.eraseCredentials()` is called on a user entity).

+You are warned.

 ## Result Adapters

 Many times the actual implementation methods for an operation return very generic results, such as a list or a set, whereas the